GUIDELINES FOR DOCUMENTATION OF MEDICAL DISABILITY

 TCC students seeking

-academic accommodations for medical disability are required to submit documentation
+academic accommodations for medical disability are asked to submit documentation

-verifying eligibility under Section 504 of the Rehabilitation Act of 1973.
+verifying eligibility to receive such academic accommodations from the TCC Office of Educational Accessibility.
 All documentation is confidential and is not considered a part of the academic

 The following guidelines are provided in the interest of identifying